Bismarck-GM/liFEsMemes-Rails/HOWTO.md

 ### Creating the project's database

 Lastly.
-You need to create a database with the name `potato_development`.
-You can do that by running the following command `createdb potato_development -O <your username>`.
+You need to create a database with the name `lifestyle`.
+You can do that by running the following command `createdb lifestyle -O <your username>`.
 The `-O` flag sets the owner of the database (Don't forget to replace `<your username>` with your actual username)

 ### Configuring postgres